Quantum scar: Scar theory

-Perturbation-induced quantum scars
+Perturbation-induced (variational) quantum scars

 A new class of quantum scars was discovered in disordered two-dimensional nanostructures.
-Even though similar in appearance to ordinary quantum scars described above, these scars have a fundamentally different origin.
-In the case, the disorder arising from small perturbations (see red dots in the figure) is sufficient to destroy classical long-time stability.
-Hence, there is no moderately unstable periodic in the classical counterpart to which a scar would corresponds in the ordinary scar theory.
+Although similar in appearance to ordinary quantum scars described earlier, these scars have a fundamentally different origin.
+In this case, the disorder arising from small perturbations (see red dots in the figure) is sufficient to destroy classical long-time stability.
+Hence, there is no moderately unstable periodic orbit in the classical counterpart to which a scar would correspond in the ordinary scar theory.
 Instead, scars are formed around periodic orbits of the corresponding unperturbed system.
 Ordinary scar theory is further excluded by the behavior of the scars as a function of the disorder strength.
-When the potential bumps are made stronger while keeping they otherwise unchanged, the scars grow stronger and then fade away without changing their orientation.
-In contrary, a scar caused by conventional theory should become rapidly weaker due to the increase of the stability exponent of a periodic orbit with increasing disorder.
-Furthermore, comparing scars at different energies reveals that they occur in only a few distinct orientations This too contradicts predictions of ordinary scar theory.
+When the potential bumps are made stronger while keeping them otherwise unchanged, the scars grow stronger and then fade away without changing their orientation.
+On the contrary, a scar caused by conventional theory should become rapidly weaker due to the increase of the stability exponent of a periodic orbit with increasing disorder.
+Furthermore, comparing scars at different energies reveals that they occur in only a few distinct orientations, which also contradicts predictions of ordinary scar theory.